 The purpose of this Supplemental Draft Environmental Impact Statement ("SDEIS") is to assess the potential environmental impacts of the Proposed Project and Proposed Action, as required under SEQRA and its implementing regulations (6 NYCRR Part 617).
 The Town of Ossining Planning Board ("Planning Board") is the designated Lead Agency for the SEQRA process.
 An Environmental Assessment Form (EAF) was submitted to the Planning Board with detailed technical studies in December 2015.
 The Planning Board reviewed that EAF and declared itself Lead Agency and adopted a Positive Declaration requiring the preparation of an Environmental Impact Statement on May 27, 2016.
+The Lead Agency adopted the final Scope on June 22, 2016.
 The Draft #1 of the DEIS was submitted February 2017, Draft #2 was submitted June 2017, Draft #3 was submitted December 2017 and the final Draft #4 was submitted January 2018.
 The Planning Board accepted the DEIS as "Complete" in March 2018.
-Subsequently, the draft FEIS was submitted August 2018, and the second draft FEIS was submitted May 2019 and draft "Findings" were submitted September 2019.
+Subsequently, the draft FEIS was submitted August 2018, and the second draft FEIS was submitted May 2019, and draft "Findings" were submitted September 2019.
 Those documents were prepared in accordance with the Scoping Document approved by the Lead Agency on June 22, 2016 ("Adopted Scope").
+In connection with the Proposed Action, the Lead Agency held a public hearing on April 7, 2021 on the proposed SDEIS scope and the Lead Agency adopted the Scope for the SDEIS on April 22, 2021.
+River Knoll submitted a draft SDEIS to the Planning Board on October 6, 2021.